 Since it doesn’t have any food additives to make it more shelf stable, oat milk lasts about a week in the fridge.
 So no, it does not keep for as long as the store bought varieties but you can adjust the recipe accordingly to suit your needs!

 If you tried this homemade oat milk, let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!

 - 2 teaspoons pure vanilla extract

 - 2 teaspoons maple syrup optional

-- Add all ingredients to a blender and blend for about 20 seconds.
+- Add oats and water to a blender and blend for about 20 seconds.
 Don't over blend because the oat milk will start to get gummy.

 - Holding a nut bag over a mixing bowl, pour oat milk into nut bag, separating the liquid from the pulp.
 Squeeze nut bag until liquid is drained.

 - Rinse out the blender and add oat milk back.
 Add vanilla, maple syrup, and salt.
 Blend for a few seconds until smooth.

 - Transfer nut milk to an airtight container.
 Homemade oat milk keeps for about 1 week in the fridge.

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!